This is the foundation module on which subsequent, more specialised economics modules are based.

-The course offers an overview of key economic concepts and their applications to everyday situations and current economic affairs using modelling techniques.
+The module offers an overview of key economic concepts and their applications to everyday situations and current economic affairs using modelling techniques.

 - The nature and scope of economics: This unit provides a broad introduction to the study of economics and its main lines of inquiry.
 The focus is mainly on the basic economic problem of choice and scarcity, and the concept of opportunity cost.
 You are required to use standard production possibility frontiers to illustrate simple applications of the problem to various real‐life situations.